adipose tissue Disorder (atd) Specialist University of ARIZONA, TUCSON

 -Factor VIII activity (Quest Diagnostics; 8353); CPT code 85240

-Must be off all H2 antagonist (ranitidine, cimetidine), all antihistamines (benadryl, zyrtec, allegra, claritin, quercetin and others) for 7 days to get the tests in "j".
+Must be off all H2 antagonist/blockers (ranitidine, cimetidine, famotidine), all antihistamines (benadryl, zyrtec, allegra, claritin, quercetin and others) and off all NSAIDs (ibuprofen, naproxen, ketoprofen and others), and off aspirin (ASA) for 7 days to get the tests in "j".

 k.
 If menopausal not on hormone replacement therapy, please get an estrogen panel measured